Manuel-GG-89/serverless-cqrs-es-core/README.md

   - No relational database.
 Just Dynamodb as an events store (historical events, no mutatios)
   - No http/rest apis, no webhooks.
 Graphql (Appsync) acting like pub-sub midleware to expose commands (async operations) and handle (simple) querys from front-end servers
   - Rust lambda runtimes to reduce Coltdown Start at minimal.
-  - Shared Type Schemmas between Domain Aggregates for Commands, Events and Querys when necesary at dev cycle or  compilation/build time.
+  - Shared Type schemmas between Domain Aggregates for Commands, Events and Querys when necesary at dev cycle and compilation/build time (easy on Rust and Typescript).

 Why Graphql as API ?